benjamin-recht/benjamin-recht.github.io/_posts/2018-02-01-control-tour.md

 visible:    true
 ---

+*This is the second part of "An Outsider's Tour of Reinforcement Learning."
+Part 3 is [here](http://www.argmin.net/2017/02/05/linearization/).
+Part 1 is [here](http://www.argmin.net/2017/01/29/taxonomy/).*

 In addition to the reasons I’ve discussed so far, I’ve been fascinated with the resurgence in reinforcement learning because it operates at the intersection of two areas I love: machine learning and control.
 It is amazing how little we understand about this intersection.
 And the approaches used by the two disciplines are also frequently at odds.
 Controls is the theory of designing complex actions from well-specified models, while machine learning makes intricate, model-free predictions from data alone.

 At the core of control theory are dynamical systems with _inputs_ and _outputs_.
 These systems have internal _state_ which reacts to current conditions and the inputs, and the outputs are some function of the state and the input.
 If we are to turn off the inputs, the state is all we need to know to predict the future output for all time.